 Students who, for valid reasons, cannot complete the application file before registration may be allowed to enroll as Unclassified students.
 In all cases, the student must have on file a complete Application for Admission form and furnish confirmation of satisfactory academic standing at all institutions attended.
-Permission to enroll with Unclassified Status will be determined by the associate dean for academic programs of the Graziadio School.
+Permission to enroll with Unclassified Status will be determined by the associate dean of the respective program.
 Students may enroll as Unclassified for 45 days only.
-It is the student's responsibility to make certain that the admission requirements are completed by the end of this period.
+Students are responsible for viewing their application file status online and for making appropriate arrangements for file completion by the end of this period.
 No amount of credit taken while on Unclassified Status will assure a student of admission.
-Admission to Pepperdine University will be confirmed by a letter from the associate dean for academic programs upon completion of the application file.
+Admission to Pepperdine University will be confirmed by a letter from the associate dean upon completion of the application file.
 Discovery of false information subsequent to admission is, at the University's discretion, grounds for withdrawal of the offer of admission or for immediate dismissal at any point in the student's course of study.
 Dismissal shall result in forfeiture of all charges paid and academic credits earned.